isabelpuche/ml_for_algo_trading/README.md

 </ul>

 ### images
-Pics of trading order's execution results and backtest graphs to be used for visualisation purposes.<br>
+Pics of trading order's execution results and backtest graphs to be used for visualisation purposes.
+The dossier for Flask webpage for results' visualisation is located in the viz subfolder.<br>

 ### reports
 Reports issued from order's execution are saved in this file.<br>